beamsahatsawat/Image-Gallery/readme.md

 ## License

-This project is open source and available under the
+This project is open source and available under the MIT License.